-- The samosas should be baked for 20 to 22 minutes in the centre of a 350 F oven (180C Fan oven).
+- The samosas should be baked for 20 to 22 minutes in the center of a 350 F oven (180C Fan oven).

-- You can make the samosa filling anyway you choose.
+- You can make the baked samosa filling any way you choose.
 Aloo masala is the traditional samosa filling in Punjab.
 However, almost any sandwich filling may be used to make samosas, so feel free to get creative.